Robustifying ML-powered Network Classifiers with PANTS: Motivation Limitations of Existing Work

 \myitem{Black-box RL-based techniques} While useful for aspiring attackers, black-box RL-based approaches~\cite{tomer2019robustify} for generating adversarial examples against \netApps are incapable of meeting our requirements.
 Amoeba~\cite{amoeba}, for example, trains an agent to perturb each packet to maximize the likelihood that the altered flow will deceive the \netApp.
 Amoeba fulfills the generality requirement as it is black-box, and can fulfill realizability if trained with the right actions.
 Still, Amoeba's outputs are not always semantic-preserving and adversarial because there is no way to guarantee those during inference.
 Also, as we show in our evaluation, Amoeba's generated adversarial inputs are less effective in robustifying \netApps during adversarial training, possibly because it (over)exploits a vulnerability rather than trying to find new ones.
-This is a reasonable strategy for an attacker, which is the focus of such a black-box approach.
+Ultimately, this strategy benefits attackers but not operators seeking to enhance the \netApp.

-\myitem{White-box gradient-based techniques} Among the group of white-box and gradient-based approaches (which includes AML that we discuss in \S\ref{subsec:aml_limit}), a representative example (due to the focus on networking inputs) is BAP~\cite{BAP}.
-BAP adversarially trains a generator to create perturbation (\eg delay, number of added dummy bytes) on every single packet of a packet sequence such that the distance (\eg loss) between the predicted label of the perturbed sequence and its ground truth is maximized.
-Because BAP uses gradient for maximizing the loss it does not work for non-end-to-end differentiable \netApps, hence failing the generality requirement.
-Further, by perturbating each packet independently, we cannot enforce semantics, which can be flow-wide.
+\myitem{White-box gradient-based techniques} Excluding AML, which is discussed in detail in \S\ref{subsec:aml_limit}, BAP~\cite{BAP} stands out as a notable white-box approach for adversarial generation, particularly due to its focus on networking inputs.
+BAP adversarially trains a generator to create perturbation on every single packet of a packet sequence (\eg delay, add dummy bytes) such that the distance (\eg loss) between the predicted label and the ground truth is maximized.
+Because BAP uses gradient for maximizing the distance, it does not work for non-end-to-end differentiable \netApps, hence failing the generality requirement.
+Further, by perturbing each packet independently, BAP cannot enforce semantics, which can be flow-wide.
 We compare against BAP in \S\ref{sec:eval}.

 \myitem{Robustness certification} Ideally, network operators would resort to robustness certification~\cite{li2023sokcertified,wang2021betacertified,xu2020automaticcertified,tjeng2017evaluatingcertified,yang2020randomizedcertified} to understand the vulnerability of their \netApps.
 Applying such techniques in networking is not trivial, BARS~\cite{wang2023bars}, for instance, considers the robustness guarantee for perturbations at the feature level instead of the guarantee at the packet level and hence cannot incorporate threat models.
 Indeed, a small perturbation in the flow, such as injecting a dummy packet in a small interarrival time, can easily exceed its robustness region in the feature space.
 More importantly, though, certified robustness cannot match the empirical robustness using adversarial training~\cite{wong2020fast, nandy2021towards}, which is, in fact, more indicative of the real risk.